 The Data Integrity Unit can force correct the problem in TIERS.
 The correction will take place during the next TIERS cutoff process, usually around the 20th day of the month.
-SAS should reflect the corrected county during the first TIERS-to-SAS reconciliation that occurs after TIERS cutoff, usually the day after cutoff.
+SASO should reflect the corrected county during the first TIERS-to-SASO reconciliation that occurs after TIERS cutoff, usually the day after cutoff.

 5130.2 Service Interruptions Resulting from County Code Mismatches in the Texas Integrated Eligibility Redesign System